Seeheim: History

 Seeheim was founded in 1896 as a base for the German Schutztruppe.
 Early in the 20th century its sole purpose was that of a junction station where the lines from Keetmanshoop diverted to Lüderitz and Karasburg.
 The line Keetmanshoop-Lüderitz was built from 1905 to 1908, the line Keetmanshoop-Karasburg in 1909.
 The First World War was the reason to build these railway links through inhospitable land.
 Soon however, transport demand peaked due to the diamond rush that developed after a railway worker picked up a diamond near Grasplatz station, 24 kilometers east of Lüderitz.
 People travelling from the inland to Lüderitz had to stay overnight at Seeheim junction.
-This was the reason for the erection of two hotels, one of which is again in operation today after standing empty for 30 years.
+This was the reason for the erection of two hotels, one of which has become operational again after standing empty for 30 years.

 In the 1950s, Seeheim was a settlement of considerable size.
 Afterwards, the town gradually fell into decline.
 The school closed down and the residents began to leave.

 Transport

 In 1974 the main road B2 was re-directed, leaving Seeheim in the middle of nowhere with only a small gravel access road, and the railway access.

 Seeheim station today is part of the Namibian Railways.
-The passenger line to Lüderitz has been defunct for many years because the rails were destroyed between Aus and Lüderitz.
-This missing section is currently being rebuilt.
-Until its estimated finish in 2010, the few irregular passenger trains to the West end in Aus.
+The passenger line to Lüderitz has been defunct for many years because the rails have been exposed to the harsh desert environment and erosion - being continuously covered by sand between Aus and Lüderitz.
+The maintenance and repair of the railway line remains an ongoing struggle for the Namibian Government.